Willamette Valley AVAs

 YAMHILL-CARLTON EST. 2005

-North of McMinnville, the foothills of the Coast Range create an AVA of nearly 60,000 acres, centered around the hamlets of Carlton and Yamhill.
+North of McMinnville, the foothills of the Coast Range create an AVA centered around the hamlets of Carlton and Yamhill.